 As professional podiatrists and chiropodists, we firmly believe that prevention is the best protection!
-We advise all our curling clients to always wear clean socks when curling, and clean your feet before and after a game, and infectious bacteria and fungae should have limited opportunity to grow.
+We advise all our curling clients to always wear clean socks when curling, and clean your feet before and after a game.
+When you have clean feet and clean curling shoes, infectious bacteria and fungae should have limited opportunity to grow.

-If you do develop a feet skin infection such as athlete’s foot, or a nail infection, just book an appointment at one of our three foot care and orthotics clinics in Stratford, London and Ingersoll, Ontario.
-Our team of feet care experts will treat your infection with up to date methods and good old fashioned TLC, advice on ongoing treatment requirements and a plan to prevent your problem reoccuring.
-Our aim is to restore your feet to their natural health, so you can be back on the curling court as son as possible.
+If you do develop a feet skin infection such as athlete’s foot, or a nail infection, just book an appointment at one of our foot care and orthotics clinics.
+Our team of feet care experts will treat your infection, and give advice on ongoing treatment requirements and a plan to prevent your problem re-occuring.
+Our aim is to restore your feet to their natural health, so you can be back on the curling court as son soon as possible.

 And finally… your broom is your best friend

 It may sound obvious, but never try to stop a moving curling rock with your feet – always use your broom!
 A sliding rock can easily break your toe or damage your ankle.
 Equally, a broom in the hand can help you stabilize yourself on the ice and prevent you losing your balance.